14 12 In Simplest Form

 2. Write the whole number and the remainder as a fraction: The whole number is 1, and the remainder (1) becomes the numerator of a fraction with the original denominator (6).

-Therefore, 7/6 as a mixed number is 1 1/6.
+Which means, 7/6 as a mixed number is 1 1/6 Not complicated — just consistent..

 Visualizing Fractions: A Geometric Approach

 Imagine a pizza cut into 12 slices.
 The fraction 14/12 represents having 14 slices of a 12-slice pizza.
 This is more than one whole pizza.
-Simplifying the fraction to 7/6 means we're still representing the same amount of pizza, but in a more manageable way.
+In practice, simplifying the fraction to 7/6 means we're still representing the same amount of pizza, but in a more manageable way.
 Similarly, converting it to the mixed number 1 1/6 means we have one whole pizza and 1/6 of another.
 This visual representation helps to solidify the understanding that simplifying a fraction doesn't change its value, only its representation.

 Real-World Applications of Fraction Simplification